It’s true, the era of the flagship is coming to an end.

 This is particularly problematic for emerging markets, which is where the future profits lie.
 This year, the iPhone grew 51.4% in emerging markets alone, again, mostly thanks to China.
 But the biggest growth this year is sales has come from Asia Pacific and the Middle East, which has had a 20% year over year growth.
 China, however, had a 10% decrease in the second quarter of 2015, in comparison to the second quarter of 2014.
 What does this mean?
 That the Chinese market has reached its pinnacle, and now it will not only be slowing down, but costing down.
 Even as the high-end market is expected to grow, along with Chinese economic progress, it will never have the rapid expansion it had last year, which means Apple’s profit will not reflect last years.

 Obviously, smartphone manufacturers should be prepared to gear the lower-range smartphones for Africa, because when Africa bursts, it will be huge.
 In the next coming years, Sub-Saharan Africa will become the most populous place in the world, and until now, major telecommunications providers have stayed out of the continent.

 So where to look next?
 The West?
 Certainly not.
-Western Europe declined on a year basis for the first time thanks to Spain and France, and Russia’s economic crisis has also negatively impacted sales.
-Asia Pacific or the Middle East?
+Western Europe declined on a yearly basis for the first time thanks to Spain and France, and Russia’s economic crisis has also negatively impacted sales.
+The Asia Pacific or the Middle East?